brave-experiments/DiStefano/src/emp-tool/README.md

 # WARNING
-This is a modified verison of Emp-tool that was cloned on August 1st 2022.
+This is a modified version of Emp-tool that was cloned on August 1st 2022.
 This library was modified to use SHA256 instead of SHA3 for circuit computations to make it easier to use with BoringSSL.

 # emp-tool
 ![arm](https://github.com/emp-toolkit/emp-tool/workflows/arm/badge.svg)